michael2012z/BitBible/markdown/KJV/files/Isa.md

 6. Seek ye the Lord while he may be found, call ye upon him while he is near:

-7. Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the Lord, and he will have mercy upon him; and to our God, for he will abundantly pardon.the unrighteous…: Heb. the man of iniquityabundantly…: Heb. multiply to pardon
+7. Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the Lord, and he will have mercy upon him; and to our God, for he will abundantly pardon.

 8. For my thoughts are not your thoughts, neither are your ways my ways, saith the Lord.